-The Underwater Archaeology Research Centre (UARC) was established at The University of Nottingham in 2004.
+The Underwater Archaeology Research Centre (UARC) was established at University of Nottingham in 2004.

 The Centre has a particular expertise in rapid underwater survey, using cutting-edge optical and acoustic techniques, to create accurate 3D visualisations of submerged sites.

-UARC is currently involved in a range of projects, both freshwater and maritime, and offers undergraduate and postgraduate courses in Underwater Archaeology in the Department of Archaeology.
+UARC is currently involved in a range of projects, both freshwater and maritime, and offers undergraduate and postgraduate courses in Underwater Archaeology in the Department of Classics and Archaeology.

 Pavlopetri Underwater Archaeology, Greece